Guaka-max/guaka-max.github.io/contents/awards.md

-- National Scholarship of Graduate Student, 2024.
+- Excellent Graduation Thesis of NNU, 2024.

-- First-prize Scholarship of CUMT, 2024.
+- Xingzhi Talents Scholarship of NNU, 2022.

-- First-prize Scholarship of CUMT, 2023.
+- First-prize Scholarship of NNU, 2022.

-- Freshman Scholarship of CUMT, 2022.
+- Three-Good Student of NNU, 2021.

-- Excellent Graduation Project of Jiangsu Province, 2022.

-- First-prize Enterprise Scholarship of CUMT, 2020.
+- Freshman Scholarship of NNU, 2020.

-- First-prize Scholarship of CUMT, 2019.